RSS/Blog It! Help for Uploaders

 When you added a check to Do you plan on using an uploaded page?, a file name appeared just beneath that question.
 You must use that file name when saving your custom Blog It! page in your HTML editor.

-Go ahead and build that page now, adding the ***SITE-BLOG*** tag where you want the blog to appear on the page.
+Go ahead and build that page now, adding the ***SITE-BLOG*** tag where you want the contents to appear on the page.
 Then upload and build the page with the Upload Your Own HTML module.
-If you're using the ***NAVBAR*** tag, remember to name the Blog It! button that will be added to your NavBar.

 Once you've built the page, return to this help to continue with the RSS/Blog It! process.